Dynatrace/Dynatrace-AppMon-Docker/Dynatrace-Agent-Examples/tomcat/README.md

 ## How to install Dynatrace?

-If you do not have Dynatrace installed already, you can quickly bring up an entire Dockerized Dynatrace environment by using [Docker Compose](https://docs.docker.com/compose/) with the [provided `docker-compose.yml` file](https://github.com/dynaTrace/Dynatrace-Docker/blob/master/docker-compose.yml) like so:
+You can quickly bring up an entire Dockerized Dynatrace environment by using [Docker Compose](https://docs.docker.com/compose/) with the [provided `docker-compose.yml` file](https://github.com/dynaTrace/Dynatrace-Docker/blob/master/docker-compose.yml) like so:

 ```
 DT_SERVER_LICENSE_KEY_FILE_URL=http://repo.internal/dtlicense.key \